zacharski/database-course/README.md

 ### An asynchronous online class

 This class is asynchronous meaning there is no mandatory real-time interaction.
 You will be working through the Inquiryum Backend Developer Fundamentals Course.
 You can watch the videos anytime you want.
 You can play them at a faster speed, you can rewatch them or pause them.
 You can work on  the course material in 20 minute blocks throughout a day, or devote a large contiguous block of time once per week.
 When you need help you can use the class Slack channel to get assistance from me or your classmates.
-If you are really stuck we can arrange a screen sharing Zoom call.

 The advantages of this approach is that it allows you great flexibility in when you want to work on the material and for how long.
 And, as described below under mastery learning, it allows you to work at your own pace.